uma-dev/GCP-course/notes.md

  - ```gcloud compute instance-groups managed set-instance-template GROUP_NAME --template=NEW_TEMPLATE_NAME```
  - ```gcloud compute instance-groups managed resize GROUP_NAME --size=SIZE```

- After some update you can manage the new realese withou downtime:
+ After some update you can manage the new release without downtime:
  - ```gcloud compute instance-groups managed rolling action restart GROUP_NAME ```
  - ```gcloud compute instance-groups managed rolling action replace GROUP_NAME ```

 ## Instances group

 Instances groups can be:
-- **Managed** (MIG) Identical instances autoscaling, autohealing, etc compatible.
+- **Managed** (MIG) Identical instances autoscaling, auto-healing, etc compatible.
 Also you can use:
   - Rolling updates (step by step updates)
   - Canary deployment (test newer versions on a group of instances)

-- **Unmanaged** (UIG) different type instances not compatible with autoscaling, autohealing, etc.
+- **Unmanaged** (UIG) different type instances not compatible with autoscaling, auto-healing, etc.

-## Some escenarios and solutions
+## Some scenarios and solutions

 | Scenario | Solution |
 | :------- | :--------|